 There is a PDF map on the website, but it’s more about pretty design rather than accuracy, so it only gives a very rough visual sense of where each statue is.
 I found it a lot more reliable to use the list of statues in the bottom left corner, typing each road or place name into Google Maps to find them.
 And even then, there are some major roadworks going on in one particular area that added to the confusion and sent me off track slightly.
 But I did find them all in the end, it took me about 2 hours to do the whole trail.
 People with full sight would be able to do it much quicker I’m sure, but it’s very rewarding in any case, as they do look great.

-So here’s a little gallery of the Snowman sculptures in central London.
+So here’s a little gallery of the Snowman sculptures in central London, and you can click on the pictures to look more closely.
 This isn’t sponsored or affiliated by anyone involved with the project, I just enjoyed hunting them down, and I hope you enjoy looking through them!

 Happy New Year, I hope you had a lovely Christmas!
 I know that various things including finances, strikes and the weather all conspired to make things difficult, and the economic woes will continue during this coming year, but I hope you were able to enjoy the festivities in whatever way your circumstances allowed.